 - In a small bowl or mug, whisk together almond milk and arrowroot powder until combined.

 - Add in molasses, cinnamon, ginger, and nutmeg.
 Whisk together until dissolved.
-Pour hot cocoa into large mug and if desired top with marshmallows, whipped cream, or drizzle molasses on top.
+Pour hot cocoa into large mug.
+If desired, top with marshmallows, whipped cream, or crushed gingerbread cookies.